villekf/OMEGA/README.md

 Only machines with a total number of detectors of up to 65536 are supported.
 I.e. if you have a machine with more detectors than 65536 then nothing will work.
 This can be easily fixed though, if necessary, since it is simply caused by using 16-bit unsigned integers.
 Put up an issue on the GitHub page or send me an e-mail if you need a version with support for higher number of detectors.

-Due to the same reason as above, maximum number of counts per pixel is 65535 (applies only to GATE data).
+Due to the same reason as above, maximum number of counts per sinogram pixel is 65535 (applies only to GATE data).

 Moving bed is not supported at the moment (needs to be step-and-shoot and the different bed positions need to be handled as separate cases).